samuel-jimenez/GramEditor/docs/src/configuring-languages.md

 If you encounter issues with formatting or linting:

-1. Check Tehanu's log file for error messages (Use the command palette: `zed: open log`)
+1. Check the editor log file for error messages (Use the command palette: `tehanu: open log`)
-2. Ensure external tools (formatters, linters) are correctly installed and in your PATH
+2. Ensure external tools (formatters, linters) are correctly installed and in your PATH.
 3. Verify configurations in both Tehanu settings and language-specific config files (e.g., `.eslintrc`, `.prettierrc`)

 ## Syntax Highlighting and Themes

-Tehanu offers customization options for syntax highlighting and themes, allowing you to tailor the visual appearance of your code.

 ### Customizing Syntax Highlighting